zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  Log location isn't being specified for this dataservice
+  Log location isn't being specified for this dataservice.

   **Action:**

-  Check dataservice plugin definition to see if log location is being specified
+  Check dataservice plugin definition to see if log location is being specified.